fmarotta/bioinfoconda/README.md

 ```

 This should cover most common cases; if you cannot install your module
-in any of those ways, probably you had better write your own library :)
+in any of those ways, probably you'd better write your own library :)

 **Getting software -- writing it** Now that we have our module, we can
 start writing our own script to parse the excel file.
 We start editing